palvarez89/palvarez89.github.io/cv.md

 - Actively participated in open-source communities when working on related projects.
 - Maintained the Baserock project and also its infrastructure for years.
 - Developed multiple automation scripts using Ansible for deploying and maintaining various pieces of infrastructure for the Baserock project, EtCaterva group and myself: Nginx, Apache, Django, Gerrit, Jenkins, OpenVPN, Docker...
-- Helped to organise PyCon Spain 2017 and co-organised PyLondinium 2018 and 2019
+- Helped to organise PyCon Spain 2017.
+Co-organised PyLondinium 2018, 2019, and co-chairing in 2020.
-- Taken part on SoW writing and review, requirements gathering on site, estimates, and sales calls.
+- Taken part on SoW writing and review, requirements gathering on site, estimates, and pre-sales calls.

 ## Employment History